emanqarooni/projectOne-BopThatGoose/README.md

 #### [LinkedIn](www.linkedin.com/in/eman-qarooni) | [GitHub](https://github.com/emanqarooni)
 ***
 ### ***Description***
-##### A fun silly game that is inspired by whack-a-mole game but with the theme of cats and mouse, where the player should click on the cat to increase the score but when clicking on the mouse it will decrease the score.
+##### A fun silly game that is inspired by whack-a-mole game but with the theme of cats and mouse, where the player should click on the cat to increase the score but when clicking on the mouse the player will receive strikes.
 ***
 ### ***Technologies Used***
 * Visual Studio